merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 Number of iterations is for averaging the bandwidth over many times.
 The program performs one warmup round and measures time over the number of iteration.

-There are preworked Makefiles and run scripts for Summit and Crusher.
+There are preworked Makefiles and run scripts for Summit and Crusher in the repository.

 ![Summit Measurements](https://github.com/merthidayetoglu/OLCF_BW_test/blob/main/images/summit_measurement.png)